RyMcV/cs_portfolio/README.md

 7. Teaching a Quadcopter to Fly: Designed an actor-critic model algorithm based on deterministic policy gradient in continuous action spaces.

 8. Machine Translation: Built a deep neural network that functions as part of an end-to-end machine translation pipeline, accepting English text as input and returning the French translation.

+9. DNN Speech Recognizer: Designed a deep neural network for automatic speech recognition (ASR) of the LibriSpeech dataset.